Get insider access

 Canon EOS R8

 The Canon EOS R8 is very similar to the Canon EOS RP in design and build quality.
-However, the R8 has a different sensor and new processor that give it an edge in image and video quality.
+However, the R8 has a different sensor and a new processor that gives it an edge in image and video quality.
 It also has a better autofocus system, faster e-shutter burst shooting, better internal video recording capability, and more video frame rate options.

 Canon EOS R